 Important links to help inform you about about cookie rules and privacy laws

-- I suggest checking out PrivacyPolicies and their descriptions of the laws listed below.
+- We suggest reading PrivacyPolicies and their descriptions of the laws listed below.

 - 2009 ePrivacy Directive - sometimes referred to as “the EU cookie law”, even though it is a directive, not a law.